ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## ACE Groupcomm Parameters {#iana-reg}

-This specification establishes the "ACE Groupcomm Parameters" IANA Registry.
-The Registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
+This specification establishes the "ACE Groupcomm Parameters" IANA registry.
+The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

-The columns of this Registry are:
+The columns of this registry are:

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.